gaelgoth/blog/urara/2023/vaporflow-startpage/+page.svelte.md

 summary: A browser start page with daisyui distinctive aesthetic, featuring OpenWeather
 created: 2023-04-29
 # updated: 2022-10-20
-tags: ['TypeScript', 'Web']
+tags: ['typescript', 'web']
 ---

 ## Introduction

-Recently, I decided to learn TypeScript by working on a small project called [vaporflow-startpage](https://github.com/gaelgoth/vaporflow-startpage), a customizable browser start page.
-While I had some experience with JavaScript and Vue.js, I had never worked with TypeScript and React before.
-Here's how I went about learning TypeScript through this project.
+Recently, I decided to learn typescript by working on a small project called [vaporflow-startpage](https://github.com/gaelgoth/vaporflow-startpage), a customizable browser start page.
+While I had some experience with JavaScript and Vue.js, I had never worked with typescript and React before.
+Here's how I went about learning typescript through this project.

 <div class="alert shadow-inner">
   <div>